Taylor Swift Can Shake Off Wedding Costs — But Most Couples Can't: The Price of Getting Married in 2025

 - Millennials and Gen Z couples are more likely to use personal savings or take out wedding loans.

 The key is finding what’s realistic for your budget.
-That might mean offering to pay for a single element, such as the rehearsal dinner, photography or the honeymoon instead of trying to cover everything.
+That might mean offering to pay for a single element, such as the rehearsal dinner, photography or the honeymoon, instead of trying to cover everything.

-Splitting costs with the other set of parents or extended relatives can also help even out the financial support and make the process more collaborative.
+Splitting costs with the other set of parents or extended relatives can also help even out with the financial support and make the process more collaborative.
 Couples often appreciate thoughtfulness and teamwork just as much as the dollar amount.

-And here’s something important to remember: while weddings certainly come with a price tag, knowing the costs in advance gives families time to plan, save and make thoughtful choices.
+Here’s something important to remember: while weddings certainly come with a price tag, knowing the costs in advance gives families time to plan, save and make thoughtful choices.

-Bottom line: Not everyone can “shake it off” like Taylor
+Bottom line: Not everyone can 'shake it off' like Taylor

-If you're supporting a loved one through their wedding journey, the best gift may be a mix of financial support and practical advice.
-And if you're the one planning, know that it's okay to set limits, skip trends and focus on what matters most: celebrating love, not chasing likes.
+If you're the one planning, know that it's okay to set limits, skip trends and focus on what matters most: Celebrating love, not chasing likes.

 Related Content: